0xRPC/0xRPC.github.io/README.md

 #### About (TOS, Privacy Policy)

-- We run pruned nodes of multiple EVM networks (and with Bitcoin, Monero) as a public good.
+- We run nodes of multiple EVM networks (and with Bitcoin, Monero) as a public good.
-- Using historical methods like `eth_getLogs` or `debug_traceCall` is discouraged as our nodes don't have historic data (Including block receipts, tx receipts, contract events, etc).
+- We now run archive nodes for three networks (Ethereum, Sepolia, Gnosis) based on Erigon3 archive nodes.
-- Recommend use case for our RPC endpoints is to serve DApps and Wallets which requires latest state with `eth_call`, or `eth_getBalance`.
+- All other non-archive full nodes are capable of deriving historic transactions receipts and contract events (like `eth_getTransactionReceipt` or `eth_getLogs`)
 - Our endpoints are rate limited with less than 10 ~ 20 calls allowed per second so please use it wisely!
-- We don't store any sent data nor any IPs or metadata.
+- We don't store any sent data nor any raw IPs.
+Refer [/privacy](/privacy) for more info.
 - No tracking of any kind.
 - Open issues on https://github.com/0xRPC/0xRPC.github.io/issues for any inquiries / bug reports on RPC.